AmirYunus/IS6751_project_arxiv_classifier/report_document/report.md

 ### Named Entity Recognition (NER)

+The Named Entity Recognition (NER) analysis reveals distinctive patterns in how different scientific disciplines use named entities in their research papers.
+The analysis shows that numerical entities (both cardinal and ordinal numbers) dominate across fields, reflecting the quantitative nature of scientific research.
+However, each discipline exhibits unique characteristics in entity usage that align with their methodological approaches and research focuses.

+For detailed Named Entity Recognition analysis results across all scientific disciplines, please refer to Appendix III.

 The Named Entity Recognition (NER) analysis across different scientific fields reveals distinct patterns in how various types of entities are used in research papers.
 This analysis helps understand the characteristic ways that different disciplines reference and discuss entities like numbers, organizations, people, and concepts.
 By examining the most common named entities in each field, we can gain insights into the writing styles, methodological approaches, and key focus areas that define different academic disciplines.

 The following sections present detailed NER analyses for Physics and Mathematics, highlighting both the commonalities and unique characteristics in how these fields employ different types of entities in their research communications.
 This analysis provides an interesting lens through which to understand the linguistic and conceptual frameworks that shape scientific discourse in these fields.